 This one-year master’s degree aims to address the infrastructure sector’s need for systems thinkers who possess engineering experience and an understanding of social issues and planning processes, along with business and leadership skills.
-The transdisciplinary program is a collaboration of UBC’s Faculty of Applied Science – in particular the Department of Civil Engineering and the School of Community and Regional Planning – and the UBC Sauder School of Business.
+The transdisciplinary program is a collaboration of UBC’s Faculty of Applied Science – in particular the Department of Civil Engineering and the School of Community and Regional Planning – and UBC Sauder’s Robert H. Lee Graduate School.

 With cross-disciplinary perspectives embedded into the learning environment, the MEL in Urban Systems builds students’ skills and prepares them for the teams they’ll be managing and leading over their career.
 The transdisciplinary learning environment is enhanced by the backgrounds of our students: each cohort consists of professionals from around the world who have at least three years of professional experience and who have worked in fields that include civil engineering, construction management, urban planning, architecture and landscape architecture.

 The program offers a comprehensive overview of best-practice design, operation and management of urban infrastructure and services.
 Our students study the social context of city infrastructure (including aspects of policies and policy development).
 They also learn about infrastructure asset management, infrastructure engineering, infrastructure project delivery, economics and aspects of technical leadership.